henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 ### Initialize Rigid Disk Block

-Initializes a new Rigid Disk Block.
-Existing Rigid Disk Block will be overwritten.
+Initializes a new Rigid Disk Block. **Existing Rigid Disk Block will be overwritten!**

 Example of displaying usage for initializing Rigid Disk Block:
 ```